 A great way to learn more about plants is by attending and participating in a plant swap meet.
 Look for such venues in your area.
 Some folks are happy to give away plants so they don’t have to take them back home and plant them.
 Also check out your local college extensions for events.

-Had the opportunity to visit Kings Hydrofarm just outside of Knoxville, TN.
 Have plans to start a page dedicated to hydroponics.
 It’s a fascinating science!

 “In the lawn care business: It’s not how many clients you can get.
 It’s about keeping the ones you already have.”